yapo-chile/-Legacy-Commons-yams-dav-sync/README.md

 ###### Monitoring

-By default when the process starts prometheus metrics are exposed in `http://HOST:8877/metrics`
+By default, when the process starts prometheus metrics are exposed in `http://HOST:8877/metrics`

 ###### Main Process